 SkiBig3 and resort teams are working hard this winter to maintain extra safety and sanitation protocols.
 Be sure to give them a (socially distanced) air high five or friendly wave to show your appreciation, keep spirits high, and spread the positivity.

 Banff National Park is welcoming visitors with plenty of room to roam.
 The Town of Banff has implemented temporary mask bylaw for the safety and well-being of residents and visitors.
 Non-medical masks will be mandatory within enclosed public spaces as well as within the Town’s pedestrian zone of the 100 and 200 Blocks of Banff Avenue, a section of Caribou Street, the 200 block of Bear Street and a portion of Wolf Street.

-Resort shuttle buses will be running this season from hotels to the mountains and will require all passengers to don face coverings or masks as per the guidelines outlined by Alberta Health Services.
+Resort shuttle buses are running this season from hotels to the mountains and require all passengers to don face coverings or masks as per the guidelines outlined by Alberta Health Services.
 Roam public transit is operating with a mandatory mask rule in effect as well.

 Food and Beverage

-You can still enjoy Banff and Lake Louise’s vibrant culinary scene at many of the same local restaurants, pubs and coffee shops with adapted seating to meet Alberta Health Services guidelines.
-Cohort groups can be seated in tables of up to six people, and masks must be worn at all times unless seated at a table.
+You can still enjoy Banff and Lake Louise’s vibrant culinary scene at many of the same local restaurants, pubs and coffee shops with adapted seating and capacities to meet Alberta Health Services guidelines.
+Masks must be worn at all times unless seated at a table.
 Think about making dining reservations in advance and be ready to use QR Codes through your phone to access daily menus.

 Accommodation of all styles and budgets are still available for your stay in Banff National Park and can be booked through our Reservations Team.
 Hotels are considered public spaces, so hallways and lobbies require masks.
 SkiBig3 has a flexible cancellation policy allowing visitors to cancel or makes changes to your itinerary up to three days prior to arrival without penalty.